griddynamics/ui-intshp2-cp-okapi/README.md

 ## Build

-Run `ng build` to build the project.
+Run `npm run build:prod` to build the project.
 The build artifacts will be stored in the `dist/` directory.

-Use the `--prod` flag for a production build.
+## Run server in debug node

+`npm run server:debug`

+go to `chrome://inspect` and click inspect on the target

 ## Running unit tests